-The PDC_WATCHDOG_TIMEOUT Blue Screen stop error has a bug check value of 0x0000014F and occurs when a system component has failed to respond within the allocated period, preventing the system from exiting connected standby.
+The PDC_WATCHDOG_TIMEOUT Blue Screen stop error has a bug check value of 0x0000014F.
+It occurs when a system component has failed to respond within the allocated period, preventing the system from exiting connected standby.
 If you face this BSOD, then some suggestions in this post may help you.

 The PDC_WATCHDOG_TIMEOUT bug check has a value of 0x0000014F.
 This indicates that a system component failed to respond within the allocated time period, preventing the system from exiting connected standby.